dspeyer/dspeyer.github.io/magic.md

 * DC 10 to notice active spells or other magic within 20m
 * DC 15 to determine the school(s) and rating of an active spell
 * DC 20+rating to determine the exact nature of an active spell, excluding specific passcodes

+#### Detect Past Magic

+Magic leaves traces.
+The DC to observe that an object had been targeted by a spell is 20 + time since spell in hours - spell rating.
+If you exceed this DC by 5, you can also determine the school, rating, and length of time ago.

 #### Dispel Magic